 c.
 The child who is born to you shall surely die: There is a difference in judgment for sin and judgment by sin.
 God forgave David’s sin, but He would not shield him from every consequence of the sin.
 David had to face the consequences of his sin, beginning with the death of the child born by Bathsheba.

 i.
 This shows that God didn’t only want to heal David of the guilt of his sin; He also wanted to heal David of the presence of this sin.
 We never read of David committing adultery again because God used these chastisements to drive such impurities far from David.

 ii.
 “Long before his sin with Bathsheba, there were various indications as to David’s special liability to temptation.
 That sin only threw out upon the surface the evil that was always within him; and now God, having him see that the deadly cancer is there, begins to use the knife to cut it out of him.”
 (Spurgeon)

 3. (15-23) The death of David’s son.

 a.
-The Lord struck the child: This is hard for many to accept.
-Sadly, often the innocent suffer because of the sin of the guilty.
+The LORD struck the child: This is hard for many to accept.
+Sadly, often the innocent suffers because of the sin of the guilty.
 Since the sickness came immediately after the words of Nathan the prophet, it was received as from the hand of God.

 i.
 “The biblical writer does not hesitate to attribute directly to the Lord the sickness of this child, in accordance with the prophet’s word.”
 (Baldwin)